 Once readmitted to the college, students must fulfill the curriculum requirements in effect at the time of their readmission.
 Students readmitted after a break of five years or less (undergraduates must be within 30 credits of degree completion) may request approval to follow the program requirements in place at the time of their most recent admission/readmission.
 The academic dean responsible for the program will decide in this matter.
-Students readmitted after a break of more than five years (undergraduates must be within 30 credits of degree completion) may request approval to follow the program requirements in place at the program requirements in place at the time of their most recent admission/readmission.
-The vice President for Academic Affairs (or designee) will decide in this matter.
+Students readmitted after a break of more than five years (undergraduates must be within 30 credits of degree completion) may request approval to follow the program requirements in place at the time of their most recent admission/readmission.
+The Vice President for Academic Affairs (or designee) will decide in this matter.
 In all cases, NYSED regulations will guide these decisions.